knipknap/better-tool-library/docs/feeds-and-speeds.md

 It can also visualize the result.

+## Credits

-Credits: The algorithm is based on the work done by Bryan Turner.
+The algorithm was originally based on the work done by Bryan Turner.
 Check out [his work](https://github.com/brturn/feeds-and-speeds)!

+While the specific algorithm has since been substantially changed in BTL, the high level concept remains the same: Using mathematical minimization over a set of random input values to find the best possible outcome.

 ## Features